MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-deploy-office-365-proplus-with-Configuration-Manager.md

 |Languages      |         |         |
 |Architecture      |         |         |

-# Choose what languages to deploy--and how to deploy them
+## Step 4 - Choose what languages to deploy--and how to deploy them

 You can install language accessory packs after you’ve deployed Office 365 ProPlus in one of its base languages.
 There are two ways to install language accessory packs: